howieyoung91/ai-code-helper/README.md

 ## Feature

-1. Generate comment for method
+- [x] Generate comment for method
-2. Generate comment for all methods in class
+- [x] Generate comment for all methods in class
+- [x] Generate Comment for Class
+- [x] Generate Comment for Class and Methods

 ## Usage